editorconfig/editorconfig-core-lua/README.md

 cmake ..
 make
 make test   # optional
+sudo make install
 ```

-Then copy the `editorconfig.so` binary module to somewhere in
+Or just copy the `editorconfig.so` binary module to somewhere in
 your `LUA_CPATH`.

 To be able to run the tests you may have to update the git submodule